FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Nuendo.md

 ## Nuendo and External OSC rendering

 Starting with Nuendo V11, it is now possible to deploy object-oriented sessions using open sound control (OSC).
 This brings the possibility to send/receive metadata from/to the Nuendo object panner.
-This functionality allows the support of SPAT Revolution as an external rendering engine using OSC and the [ADM-OSC](Ecosystem_&_integration_ADM_OSC.md) initiative.
-More information can as well be found on the GitHub repository with specifications and a testing tool can be found at: [immersive-audio-live/ADM-OSC](https://github.com/immersive-audio-live/ADM-OSC)
+This functionality allows the support of SPAT Revolution as an external rendering engine using OSC thanks to the[ADM-OSC](Ecosystem_&_integration_ADM_OSC.md) initiative.
+More information abd specifications on the **ADM-OSC** initiative can be found on the GitHub repository [immersive-audio-live/ADM-OSC](https://github.com/immersive-audio-live/ADM-OSC)

-With this in place, you can playback and record object-based audio and metadata live production and immersive creations while using SPAT Revolution mixing and rendering capabilities.
+Once configured, you can playback or record object-oriented sessions (audio and metadata) for live production and immersive creations workflows while using SPAT Revolution mixing and rendering capabilities.

-As Nuendo can imports and exports ADM files, this allows for an ADM master, exported from another environment, to be imported into a Nuendo session and mapped to SPAT Revolution.
-This integration brings the ability to render for various stream types (Ambisonic, Binaural, Channel-based), from standard to custom speaker arrangements and using multiple spatialization options and techniques.
+As Nuendo can import and export ADM files, this allows for an ADM master, exported from another environment, to be imported into a Nuendo session and mapped to SPAT Revolution.
+This integration brings the ability to render the object-based mix for various stream types (Ambisonic, Binaural, Channel-based), from standard to custom speaker arrangements and using multiple spatialization options and techniques.

+The functioning is based around the declared ADM object approach in Nuendo.
+At the base, as soon as a track is being assigned to a multichannel output bus,  the surround panner becomes available and can work in bed or object mode.
+Here, we are interested in the object mode that will give us the possibility to stream or listen to the object positon.

+Complete information on dealing with objects in Nuendo available in their documentation. [steinberg.help - Nuendo 11](https://www.steinberg.help/nuendo-manuals/nuendo/nuendo-11/)

 ![Object-based in Nuendo V11](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/NuendoADM.png ':size=800')